 - Defective product.

-Contact Lavent Law today to schedule your free case evaluation.
+Contact Lavent Law, P.A. today to schedule your free case evaluation.
 We will help you get the money you deserve for your burn injury.

 Damages Available to Miami Burn Injury Victims